delta-io/delta-sharing/PROTOCOL.md

   - The lines are [data change files](#data-change-files) with possible historical [Metadata](#metadata) (when startingVersion is set).
   - The lines are [files](#file) in the table (otherwise).
   - The ordering of the lines doesn't matter.

+When `responseformat=delta`, a sequence of JSON strings delimited by newline.
+Each line is a JSON object defined in [API Response Format in Delta](#api-response-format-in-delta).

+The response contains multiple lines:
+- The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Protocol](#protocol-in-delta-format) object.
+- The second line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Metadata](#metadata-in-delta-format) object.
+- The rest of the lines are [JSON wrapper objects](#json-wrapper-object-in-each-line-in-delta) for [Metadata](#metadata-in-delta-format), or [files](#file-in-delta-format).
+  - The lines are [files](#file-in-delta-format) which wraps the delta single action  in the table (otherwise), with possible historical [Metadata](#metadata-in-delta-format) (when startingVersion is set).
+  - The ordering of the lines doesn't matter.

+The delta actions are wrapped because they will be used to construct a local delta log on the recipient side and then leverage the delta library to read data.

 </td>
 </tr>